Curt Casali Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Rays pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.

-- The Rays' 2.88 team ERA ranks second across all league pitching staffs.
+- The Rays' 2.72 team ERA ranks second among all MLB pitching staffs.

-- The Rays surrender the first-fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to give up eight home runs (0.4 per game), the first-fewest in baseball.

-- Bradley starts for the first time this season for the Rays.
+- The Rays will send Rasmussen (2-1) to the mound for his fourth start of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.